Mehndi Ceremony in India

 Mehndi being applied at weddings used to be a small family affair with a handful of close family friends being invited to a small function at home a day or so before the wedding.
 But now it has gone public!
 It is not unusual to see a large hall being booked, with fancy floral arrangements, huge guest lists, and four or five-course meals, including a very loud (and sometimes annoying) DJ to entertain the guests.
 Mehndi traditionally used to be only applied to the bride but now the groom’s side also insists that it be applied to the groom too (any excuse for a party).
 It is at these ceremonies where the bride and groom are fed (and sometimes force-fed – but in all in good fun) with sweets or mithai, by almost all senior members present.

-As well as being a lavishly colorful cosmetic, Mehndi is also supposed to have many healing qualities, many herbal doctors still recommend the use of Mehndi for some ailments, such as dry skin and to hasten the healing of cuts and scratches.
-It also acts a hair conditioner when applied on the hair and is also know said to stop hair loss by strengthening the roots of the hair.
+As well as being a lavishly colorful cosmetic, Mehndi is also supposed to have many healing qualities, many herbal doctors still recommend the use of Mehndi for some ailments, such as dry skin, and to hasten the healing of cuts and scratches.
+It also acts as a hair conditioner when applied to the hair and is also known to stop hair loss by strengthening the roots of the hair.
 Mehndi is alleged to have been brought to India by the Mughals in 12 A.D. after it had been used for centuries in the Middle East and Africa.
-Some of the earliest documentation of Mehndi comes ancient Egypt, where it was used as a dye to stain the fingers and toes prior to mummification.
+Some of the earliest documentation of Mehndi comes from ancient Egypt, where it was used as a dye to stain the fingers and toes prior to mummification.

 |1)||Fill half a cup of natural ground henna powder.
 You can also add Tea, coffee, cloves, lemon, and sugar to enhance the colors and give a deeper shade, which will stay on for much longer, but these are purely optional.|